jro1234/admdinstaller/AdaptiveMD-Platform.md

+## Using AdaptiveMD on an HPC or Computer Cluster Resource
-To work correctly on an HPC platform requires AdaptiveMD to manage its workflow creation and execution given the LRMS (ie PBS, Slurm, etc) that distributes compute resources and activate repeatedly and correctly in many different locations on the resource's internal network.
+To work correctly on an HPC platform requires AdaptiveMD to manage its workflow creation and execution given the LRMS (ie PBS, Slurm, etc) that distributes compute resources, and activate repeatedly and correctly in many different locations on the resource's internal network.
 Tasks will run on compute nodes, the workflow runtime instance on a login/head node or